 How Does Baking Soda Help Remove Burned on Food?

+Baking soda can also be used for cleaning and even for beauty and health improvement.
 Baking soda (and really any alkaline solution) will react with the fats in the leftover food and turn them into soap.

 Here’s a basic equation to remember: alkaline + fat = soap